jenkinsci/docker-agent/README.md

 This executable is an instance of the [Jenkins Remoting library](https://github.com/jenkinsci/remoting).
 JDK version depends on the image and the platform, see the _Configurations_ section below.

+:exclamation: **Warning!** This image used to be published as [jenkinsci/slave](https://hub.docker.com/r/jenkinsci/slave/) and [jenkins/slave](https://hub.docker.com/r/jenkins/slave/).
+These images are now deprecated, use [jenkins/agent](https://hub.docker.com/r/jenkins/agent/).

 ## Changelog

 See [GitHub releases](https://github.com/jenkinsci/docker-agent/releases) for versions `3.35-1` and above.